crishanks/feedme/scratch.md

 # Functionality
 # MVP
 1. Add Content Page
-    1. Can enter a URL and see a list of content entries from a feed
+    1. Can enter a URL and see a list of content entries from a feed (MVP)
-    2. Can subscribe to or save that feed
+    2. Can subscribe to or save that feed (MVP)
-    3. Can choose feeds from a curated list (This is stage 2 functionality)
+    3. Can choose feeds from a curated list (Stage 2)
 2. Login/Logout - Welcome Page
     1. Link to analytics/discovery
 3. Show My Content - Homepage